 Foundations cannot directly pay a vendor if the invoicing or payment options do not include a specific U.S. Dollar amount that would be acceptable to the vendor.
-In scenarios where only foreign currency amounts appear on documentation, Foundations will reimburse individuals based upon:
+In scenarios where only foreign currency amounts appear on documentation, Foundations will reimburse individuals based upon the following, in this order: